mxhold/conwy/README.md

 Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).

-The name comes from [a town in Wales](https://en.wikipedia.org/wiki/Conwy) because there is already a gem called Conway.
+The name comes from [a town in Wales](https://en.wikipedia.org/wiki/Conwy) because `conway` was already taken.

 ## Installation